-If you’re anything like us, then you’re home is your sanctuary.
-A safe space from which to unwind and enjoy the little things in life.
+If you’re anything like us, then your home is your sanctuary, a safe space from which to unwind and enjoy the little things in life.
 But the safe space has been invaded.
 It’s called work – and because of the difficult situation we’re all finding ourselves in – you’re having to bring it out of the office and into your home.

 Well, seen as we’ll likely be working from home a great deal more in the future we thought we could help give your (makeshift) home office a makeover – a space that will help you reach top productivity.

-And so, we’ve asked senior content editor at Homes & Gardens, Jennifer Ebert, for the following top tips on how to level up your current home office space, and turn it into a work-from-home sanctuary.
+And so, we’ve asked digital editor at Homes & Gardens, Jennifer Ebert, for the following top tips on how to level up your current home office space, and turn it into a work-from-home sanctuary.

 How To Make Your Home Office A More Productive Space?